aspect-build/rules_js/CONTRIBUTING.md

 pre-commit install
 ```

-Otherwise later tooling on CI may yell at you about formatting/linting violations.
+Otherwise later tooling on CI will yell at you about formatting/linting violations.

 ## Updating BUILD files